tuva-health/tuva_demo/README.md

 4. Run `dbt build` to run the entire project with the built-in sample data.

 ### Running the Project with Full Demo Data
-Complete the following additional steps to configure the project to run with the full demo data from the Snowflake Marketplace.
+Complete the following additional steps to configure the project to run with the full demo data from one of the supported data shares.

+#### *AWS Data Exchange (Redshift)*
+The full demo data is available as a Redshift data product in the AWS Data Exchange.
+You can learn more about how to access the Data Exchange [here](https://docs.aws.amazon.com/data-exchange/latest/userguide/subscriber-getting-started.html).

+1. Make sure you are in the US East (N. Virginia) region.
+2. Go to the Tuva Project Claims Demo [product](https://us-west-1.console.aws.amazon.com/dataexchange/home?region=us-west-1#/products/prodview-nknghzaupuq5y) on the AWS Data Exchange.
+3. Select *Continue to Subscribe*.
+Once you subscribe, it will take a few minutes for AWS to process the request.
+4. Go to the Redshift Console and select your cluster.
+5. Go to the Datashare tab and select any database to view your subscriptions.
+6. Under *Subscriptions to AWS Data Exchange datashares*, select the `tuva_project_claims_demo` and choose *Create database from datashare*.
+7. Specify a database name for the data in the listing.
+8. Update the `dbt_project.yml` file:
+   1. Update the variable `tuva_database` to the database specified in step 7.
+   2. Set the variable `full_data_override` to **'true'**.
+9. Run `dbt deps` to install the Tuva package (*you only need to do this once per local environment*).
+10. Run `dbt build` to run the entire project.

+#### *Snowflake Marketplace*
+The full demo data is available in the Snowflake Marketplace.
 You can learn more about how to access Snowflake Marketplace listings [here](https://other-docs.snowflake.com/en/collaboration/consumer-listings-access.html#accessing-listings-on-the-marketplace).

 1. Go to the Tuva Project Claims Demo [listing](https://app.snowflake.com/marketplace/listing/GZT0ZS2I9BQ/tuva-health-tuva-project-claims-demo) on the Snowflake Marketplace.
 2. Select Get.